ncoudray/DeepPATH/LungCancer/README.md

 # 1 - Re-training from scratch
 ## 1.1 Training

-Code in one of the subfolders of 01_training (depending on the type of run: 2 classes, 3 classes, or 10 multiclass outputs with softmax layer replaced by sigmoid)
+Code in one of the subfolders of 01_training (depending on the type of run: 2 classes, 3 classes, or 10 multiclass outputs with softmax layer replaced by sigmoid).

 Build the model.
 Note that we need to make sure the TensorFlow is ready to use before this as this command will not build TensorFlow.